cyberphone/doc/payments/dual-mode-open-banking-versus-apple-pay.md

 ## Current Open Banking "Wallet"

-Current Open Banking APIs do not specify a matching wallet, they rather leave this part to market to figure out.
+Current Open Banking APIs do not specify a matching wallet, they rather leave this part to market to figure out. *This is the sole motivation behind Open Banking/DM".